Β·TrailMapz Team

 The Coleman Bottle Top Propane Camp Stove ($21.99) is the classic entry point.
 Twist it onto a propane cylinder, turn the knob, click the igniter β€” you're cooking.
 One burner, 10,000 BTU, fits in a daypack.
 Pair it with a 10-inch skillet and you can make pancakes, bacon, and eggs for two people with a little choreography.

 Want a second fuel option?
 The Gas One GS-3400P Dual Fuel ($34.99) runs on both propane and butane.
-Butane canisters are cheaper, lighter, and work better in cold weather than you'd expect.
-Having both options means you never get stuck with the wrong fuel at a remote campground.
+That flexibility is useful for road trips and car camping: propane is the more dependable choice in cold weather, while butane is easy to find at many grocery and camping stores.
+Having both options means you are less likely to be stuck with the wrong fuel at a remote campground.

 Butane: Lightweight and Cheap